At 29 years old, Dan felt invincible. Until he was told his liver was failing.

 He was officially put on the transplant list in January 2005, just five short days his 32nd birthday.

 Six long weeks after being placed on the liver wait list, Dan received his new liver.

 While being admitted to Penn Medicine for pain and declining health, he was greeted by his transplant surgeon with the news that a liver had become available.

 Although his recovery was complicated with serious organ rejection and an 18-day hospital stay, the transplant team at Penn was able to control his symptoms, address the rejection and release him home to begin his new life.
 A new life which included proposing to Sue.

-“In those moments when you feel lost and you don’t know how you’re going to get through it, you need a support system but you also need a medical team that you are confident in,” Dan says.
-“You have this family of people at Penn Medicine that you didn’t have the day before that are now rallying around you through your darkest moments.
-They’re not just there to take care of you physically, but they want to see you survive.”
+"In those moments when you feel lost and you don't know how you're going to get through it, you need a support system but you also need a medical team that you are confident in," Dan says.
+"You have this family of people at Penn Medicine that you didn't have the day before who are now rallying around you through your darkest moments.
+They're not just there to take care of you physically, but they want to see you survive."

 Now, 11 years out, Dan is healthy and active again.

 "I'm incredibly grateful for the second chance at life," he says.
 "I certainly have no regrets about any decisions I made about Penn; I owe them a debt of gratitude that I won't ever be able to repay. "

 Because of his new liver, his life has become what it was meant to be….fulfilling.
 In addition to exercising and becoming a triathlete, Dan is spending quality time with his family.

 Life After Liver Transplant